Robert Rochell: Los Angeles Rams

 Rochell was selected in the fourth round with the 130th overall pick of the 2021 NFL draft by the Los Angeles Rams.
 On June 1, 2021, Rochell signed his four-year rookie contract with the Rams.
 He was placed on injured reserve on December 11.
 Without Rochell, the Rams won Super Bowl LVI against the Cincinnati Bengals.

 On August 30, 2023, Rochell was released by the Rams as part of final roster cuts.

 Seattle Seahawks

 On August 31, 2023, Rochell was signed to the practice squad of the Seattle Seahawks.
 He was released on September 19.

 Carolina Panthers

-On September 20, 2023, Rochell was signed to the Carolina Panthers practice squad.
+On September 20, 2023, Rochell was signed to the Carolina Panthers' practice squad.

 Green Bay Packers

 Rochell was signed by the Green Bay Packers on October 25, 2023, off the Panthers practice squad.

 Rochell was re-signed by the Packers on March 19, 2024.
-He was released on August 27, 2024, and re-signed to the practice squad.
-He was elevated to the active roster for Weeks 3 and 4 in September 2024.
-On October 7, 2024, he was released again and re-added to the Packers' practice squad two days later.
+He was released on August 27, and subsequently re-signed to the practice squad.
+He was elevated to the active roster for Weeks 3 and 4 in September.
+On October 7, Rochell was released again and re-added to the Packers' practice squad two days later.
 He was elevated again for Week 8.
-The Packers signed Rochell to the active roster on November 16, 2024.
+The Packers signed Rochell to the active roster on November 16.